Our administrative offices will be closed for the holidays from December 22nd to December 30th.

 Over the last 36 years, Habitat for Humanity Greater Salt Lake Area has provided affordable homeownership to 115 families, housing 368 people, including 251 children.
 Our zero-interest mortgages make the cost of homeownership far less than rent.
 The stability of homeownership allows families to build community and fosters long-term success.
 Habitat families "pay it forward” because their mortgage payments are invested in building homes for future Habitat families.

-In 2012, we established the Critical Home Repair Program (CHiRP) to eliminate sub-standard housing along the Wasatch Front.
-Since then, CHiRP has improved the health and life safety of more than 600 people, including 366 children, 92 seniors, 26 Veterans, and 85 people with disabilities.
+In 2012, we established the Critical Home Repair Program (CHiRP) to eliminate substandard housing along the Wasatch Front.
+Since then, CHiRP has improved the health and life safety of more than 1,000people.

 Habitat for Humanity Greater Salt Lake Area is a trusted community solution for decent, safe, affordable housing in Salt Lake County.